malradhi/merlin/egs/README.txt

-This directory contains example scripts that demonstrate how to use Merlin.
-Each subdirectory corresponds to a corpus that we have example scripts for.
+This directory contains example script that demonstrate how to use Merlin with continuous vocoder.
+Each subdirectory corresponds to a corpus.